ARMmbed/mbed-client-example-6lowpan/README.md

 ## Switching to Thread

 By default, the example application makes a **6LoWPAN ND** bootstrap.
-To change the bootstrap mode to **Thread** you need to define (uncomment) a macro `APPL_BOOTSTRAP_MODE_THREAD` in file `source/main.cpp`.
+To change the bootstrap mode to **Thread** you need to define (uncomment) the macro `APPL_BOOTSTRAP_MODE_THREAD` in the file `source/main.cpp`.

 ## Required hardware

-* An FRDM-K64F development board (client end-point)
+* An FRDM-K64F development board (client end-point).
-* An mbed 6LoWPAN shield (with radio module)
+* An mbed 6LoWPAN shield (with a radio module).
-* An mbed 6LoWPAN Gateway router
+* An mbed 6LoWPAN Gateway router.
-* A micro-USB cable
+* A micro-USB cable.
-* A micro-USB charger for powering the mbed 6LoWPAN Gateway
+* A micro-USB charger for powering the mbed 6LoWPAN Gateway router.
-* An Ethernet cable
+* An Ethernet cable.
-* A computer running the mDS
+* A computer running mDS.

 ![](img/hw_photo.png)